Pulse Out

 High-visibility tube indicator

 Pair Pulse Out with a high-current LED (or a chain of LEDs through a MOSFET driver) on a desk-mounted lamp. mode=2, fade_shift=2 (~100 ms fade) on a 1 W LED makes a desk lamp react to background radiation visibly across a room.
-Useful for demos and classroom kit.
+Good for demos and classroom kit.

 Click-and-flash in sync

-Multi-station “wave”
+Multi-station variation

 Pair a low-CPS source with mode=1, cycles=2, freq=4000 driving a passive piezo.
 Even at background CPM (~30/min) the piezo fires a clean short tick every couple of seconds, audible across a small room without being intrusive.
-Drop the buzzer into the case as a soft heartbeat for the device.

 Headphone tick output